I'm freelance reporter who has conducted investigations all over Africa for a decade.

 My academic background is solidly grounded in the social sciences, so I strive to write the most factual and nuanced stories possible.

-Some parts of the funds allocated to the fight against Ebola ended up captured by a system of organised corruption on a large scale.
+Parts of the funds allocated to the fight against Ebola ended up captured by a system of organised corruption on a large scale.
 This situation leads to violence against health workers stopping them from fighting the virus.

 Thousands of Ebola blood samples collected during the 2014-2016 epidemic in West Africa have been shipped all around the world.
 Today, nobody knows where they all ended up.